 Learn more about UTS’ response on the Coronavirus advice and FAQ page.

 Receive UTS updates and upcoming information sessions.

-We offer a range of outreach activities, workshops and events for school students.
+We offer a range of outreach activities for school students.
 Our programs are designed to provide students with information about UTS courses and give them an opportunity to experience our student life.
-The majority of our activities are run at our City campus.

 School visits, career markets and campus tours